-4. - The development of "mobile" means of communication raises a number of new questions under the existing rules of international contract law.
-Most of the difficulties in this context arise due to the cross-border mobility of today's merchants who can dispatch and receive communications relating to their international contracts at virtually any place throughout the world, thereby potentially triggering the applicability of local laws in accordance with traditionally conflict of laws principles like locus regit actum.
+The development of 'mobile' means of communication raises a number of new questions under the existing rules of international contract law.
+Most of the difficulties in this context arise due to the cross-border mobility of today's merchants, who can dispatch and receive communications relating to their international contracts at virtually any place throughout the world, thereby potentially triggering the applicability of local laws in accordance with traditional conflict-of-laws principles such as locus regit actum.

-The present article has tried to take stock of the legal difficulties raised by increasing use of mobile communications and found that many potential difficulties are avoided through the prevalence of mobility-friendly rules in current international contract law (73).
-Among those that re-
+The present article has tried to take stock of the legal difficulties raised by increasing use of mobile communications and found that many potential difficulties are avoided through the prevalence of mobility-friendly rules in current international contract law.
+Among those difficulties that remain, a number of intricate problems are surprisingly triggered by a provision that was designed to be a solution to such difficulties, namely article 10(3) of the UN Electronic Communications Convention.
+Its interaction with rules of private international law in some international uniform law instruments raises doubts as to its suitability for this purpose.